macterra/metatron/docs/README.md

 # Metatron

+The Metatron system is designed to establish an authorized version chain in a decentralized manner for any digital asset stored on IPFS.
+Since [IPFS](https://ipfs.io/) is designed to permanently publish information that is unchanging and unchangeable, anybody can publish a revision.
+Given an IPFS link, how can users discover the most recent authorized version, i.e. the revision that is designated as authorative by the current owner of the information, for example someone's resume?

+Metatron takes advantage of blockchain features to establish a single chain of authorized versions from a potential tree of unauthorized versions.
+It does so by associating the current version with an unspent transaction output (UTXO) on the blockchain.
+Whoever has the private key to spend the UTXO has the right to authorize the next version.
+Since the blockchain ensures that a given UTXO can only be spent once, a single history of authorized versions can be established without any central authorities.

 ## The Extensible Identifier (xid)

 The system provides a way to establish ownership of 128-bit random numbers called `xid` (for eXtensible IDentifier)